mateusz-szczyrzyca/vagrant-kubernetes-cluster/README.md

 It means the cluster is working properly!

+You also may use `vagrant ssh` to connect to a specific VM, like:

+`$ vagrant ssh node-2`

 ## 8. Attach NFS share as PersistentVolume

 Now it's time to use our NFS share as PV in our cluster.